shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 After running `anchor test` you will see the 1/1 test passing.

-Now we complete remaining tests:
+Now we complete the remaining tests, we will write all the test cases below the previous test case inside `blog.js` file.

 ```js
 const anchor = require("@project-serum/anchor");